se-edu/learningresources/contents/javascript/Javascript-framework-Redux.md

 }
 ```

 With the updated application state, the application will reflect the new information in the store accordingly, for example, it may render new items, or render incomplete items instead of complete items.

 The reducers are <tooltip content="A pure function is a function which: Given the same input, will always return the same output.
 And produces no side effects.">**pure functions**</tooltip>.
 They take the previous state and an action, and return the next state as new state objects, instead of mutating the previous state.

 A careful eye would notice that the above code block examples on reducers are not pure functions.
 If you're interested, you may see how the reducer should actually be written in the [official Redux site](https://redux.js.org/basics/reducers/#source-code).
 The code in the link includes some Redux API, and Javascript methods such as [`.map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) and the [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) to make the functions pure.
+But knowing the actual syntax for Redux is not the main focus of this introductory article.

 ## Why use Redux?